 - Be prepared for all weather with hats, boots, sunscreen, bottled water, etc.

-- Unfortunately, we are not supply wagons for u-pick this summer.
-We welcome you to bring your own!
+- We will have limited wagons for u-pick this summer and we encourage you to bring your own!

 - Please check in at the white tent just left of the main farm market upon arrival and sanitize your hands before entering the fields.